PoolX-DutchX/poolx-www/README.md

    ```
    git clone -b develop {paste repo link here}
    ```
-2. Change directories to poolbase-www:
+2. Change directories to poolx-www:
    ```
-   cd poolbase-www
+   cd poolx-www
    ```
 3. Make sure you have [NodeJS](https://nodejs.org/) (v8.4.0 or higher) and [npm](https://www.npmjs.com/) (5.4.1 or higher) installed.
-4. Install dependencies from within poolbase-www directory:
+4. Install dependencies from within poolx-www directory:
    ```
    yarn install
    ```
-5. That is it, you are now ready to run the poolbase dapp!
+5. That is it, you are now ready to run the poolX dapp!
 Head to the [Run DApp](#run-dapp) section for further instructions.

 #### Windows